Combination Of Customized Widget And Designer

 ...

-, and can only be used on fields with the field business type of Text (String)
+}We found that the RedInput component can be used in Form View (FORM) and Table View (TABLE), and can only be used on fields with the field business type of Text (String).
+The multi property defaults to false.

 Based on these registration conditions, we can obtain the information shown in the above figure.